SAML-Toolkits/ruby-saml/README.md

 We created a demo project for Rails4 that uses the latest version of this library: [ruby-saml-example](https://github.com/onelogin/ruby-saml-example)

+### Supported versions of Ruby
+* 1.8.7
+* 1.9.3
+* 2.1.x
+* 2.2 (not yet officially supported)

+## Adding Features, Pull Requests
+* Fork the repository
+* Make your feature addition or bug fix
+* Add tests for your new features.
+This is important so we don't break any features in a future version unintentionally.
+* Ensure all tests pass.
+* Do not change rakefile, version, or history.
+* Open a pull request, following [this template](https://gist.github.com/Lordnibbler/11002759).

 ## Getting Started
 In order to use the toolkit you will need to install the gem (either manually or using Bundler), and require the library in your Ruby application: